Can Hydrangeas Grow in Clay Soil? Master the Challenge

 4. Hydrangeas Hydration

-During hot summer, your hydrangeas might appreciate a little extra TLC.
+During the hot summer, your hydrangeas might appreciate a little extra TLC.
 Consider providing shade or misting the foliage to keep them cool and hydrated.

 5. Test Your Soil: